How to Pay For Your Study Abroad Adventure

 Earn Some Extra Money:

 A part-time job over the summer or during breaks will help you defray the expense of Study Abroad.
 In some cases, having these extra earnings could reduce your financial aid award for the next year, but the money you earn will more than make up for it.
-See Mr. Mayfield in the Financial Aid office for information on your particular situation.
+See Mr. Gordon in the Financial Aid office for information on your particular situation.

 Ask Your Relatives and Family Friends: